 The transcultural theoretical model was coined in the 1950s by Madeleine Leininger to address the lack of cultural understanding in the healthcare sector and augment patient care by inculcating culturally competent nursing education.
 Per se, the theory accentuates the importance of cultural knowledge, cultural encounters, and cultural skills in delivering effective healthcare (Maniago, 2020).
 Leininger's transcultural model centers on providing culturally congruent nursing care.
 Cultural congruence is epitomized by health care that is evocative, advantageous, sufficient, and tailored to the client's cultural values.
 As such, two essential components of Leininger's transcultural model are culture care accommodation and culture care restructuring.
 Culture care accommodation involves healthcare professionals taking actions to assist individuals from a particular culture in achieving positive health outcomes.
 On the other hand, culture care restructuring encompasses professional decisions that aid patients in modifying their lifestyles towards new, beneficial health patterns (Maniago, 2020).

 Throughout these processes, due respect is given to the client's cultural values and beliefs, aiming to promote a healthier lifestyle.
 Moreover, the model provides a structure for comprehending the liaison between a nurse and a patient, underscoring the nurse's role as the primary caregiver (Leyva-Moral et al., 2023).
 The transcultural theoretical model has revolutionized nurses' cognizance regarding patient diversity, fostering acuities that may significantly impact a patient's recovery trajectory.
 Additionally, the transcultural theoretical model aligns with the Native American culture since it emphasizes cultural competence and recognizes diverse worldviews.
 Native American cultures are diverse, and the model acknowledges the significance of fathoming and valuing these deviations in healthcare delivery (Masotti et al., 2023).
-Besides, the transcultural model's tenets, including cultural awareness, knowledge, encounters, and skills, are consistent with the values innate in Native American cultures, highlighting the integral role of cultural sensitivity and competence when providing healthcare services.
+Besides, the transcultural model's tenets, including cultural awareness, knowledge, encounters, and skills, are consistent with the values innate in Native American cultures, highlighting the integral role of cultural sensitivity and competence when providing healthcare services (See Figure 1).

+Figure 1

 Leininger's Transcultural Theoretical Model Graphic

+add citation for this graphic here

 Cultural Competence in Advanced Practice as an NP/DNP

 Cultural competence is the linchpin of advanced nursing practice and necessitates DNP-prepared PMHNPS to provide bespoke and patient-centric care.
 The prerequisites for culturally competent nursing care are considering patients' diverse cultural values, demonstrating cultural awareness along with sensitivity, and integrating cultural expertise.
 Thus, cultural competence mandates healthcare providers to assimilate cultural knowledge, be cognizant of their cultural viewpoints, and consider the cultural perspectives of the patient in the care plan (Maniago, 2020).
 Primarily, cultural competence can be attained by exploring one's cultural beliefs and recognizing potential conflicts with the patient's beliefs.
 During the practicum, a 60-year-old American Indian female with a limited grasp of the English language presented to the facility with symptoms of depression.
 The patient was in the company of her daughter, who also struggled to articulate herself in English.
 She reported that the patient has a history of generalized anxiety disorder.
 However, the patient does not take any medication.